romkavt/yandex-money-sdk-php/README.markdown

 header('Location: ' . $authUri);
 ```

-To find more information about permissions scrope you can [here](http://api.yandex.com/money/doc/dg/concepts/protocol-rights.xml).
+To get more information about permissions scope please visit Yandex.Money [API docs](http://api.yandex.com/money/doc/dg/concepts/protocol-rights.xml).

-YOUR_APP_CLIENT_ID and YOUR_APP_REDIRECT_URI are parameters that you get when [register](https://sp-money.yandex.ru/myservices/new.xml) your app in Yandex.Money API.
+`YOUR_APP_CLIENT_ID` and `YOUR_APP_REDIRECT_URI` are parameters that you get when [register](https://sp-money.yandex.ru/myservices/new.xml) your app in Yandex.Money API.

 Then Yandex.Money redirect user back to your app.
-At this redirect uri we shoul change temporary code parameter from
+At this redirect uri we should change temporary code parameter from
 GET redirect request.
 This is even more simple.

 ```php